 Forget The Future, AI Will Take Us Back To The Past

 Fig. 1.
 The Ghent Altarpiece open.
-The bottom left panel of the open left wing has been missing since its theft almost a century ago.
+The bottom left panel of the open left wing has been missing since its theft in 1934.
 Images in this figure, used with permission of copyright holder, Saint-Bavo’s Cathedral, www.lukasweb.be – Art in Flanders; photo Hugo Maertens.